 Tell us about your attire choices.

-Describe any handmade, DIY or personal items.
+Please describe any handmade, DIY, or personal items.

 Describe the tablescape elements.